charpasi/word_search/README.md

 ./word_search <grid_file> <word_list_file> [test_case]
 ```

 - `<grid_file>`: Path to the text file containing the word search grid.
+[Provided files are abcgrid.txt for a simple 3x3 word search to test on, animalgrid.txt for a word search of A-Z animals and africagrid.txt for a word search of African capitals]
 - `<word_list_file>`: Path to the text file containing the list of words to search for.
+[Provided files are abcwords.txt, animalwords.txt, and africawords.txt]
 - `[test_case]` (optional): Specify a test case to run.
-Available test cases are `testAbc`, `testAnimal`, and `testAfrica`.
+Currently the available test cases are `testAbc`, `testAnimal`, and `testAfrica`.
 If specified, the program will compare the coordinates of found words against the expected coordinates for the chosen test case.

 ### Word List Format